grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 ## Use filters to reveal details

-The APM dashboard provides a gateway to your tracing information in the service graphs and span metrics. his dashboard is derived from a fixed set of metrics queries.
+The APM dashboard uses service graphs and span metrics to provide a gateway to your tracing information.
+This dashboard is derived from a fixed set of metrics queries.
 These underlying queries can not be changed.
 However, you can choose which traces are included in the metrics query by filtering.